-Yozma is a new program track of Nativ and is dedicated to furthering the development of life and leadership skills that are essential for young adults with cognitive and social challenges to lead independent, meaningful Jewish lives and successfully transition to a college program.
+Yozma is a new inclusion track on Nativ and is dedicated to furthering the development of life and leadership skills that are essential for young adults with cognitive and social challenges to lead independent, meaningful Jewish lives and successfully transition to a college program.

-Yozma participants will be able to spend a year with their Nativ peers living, learning and volunteering in Israel, while working with specially trained staff members (one staff member for every two participants) on the following:
+Yozma participants, fully integrated with the Nativ program, will be able to spend a year with their Nativ peers living, learning and volunteering in Israel, while working with specially trained staff members (one staff member for every two-three participants) on the following:

 - Developing strong life/academic/leadership skills,